olliw42/mLRS-docu/docs/BASIC_SETUP.md

 - Tx Ch Source = sbus
 - Tx Ser Dest = serial or serial2 (not mbridge!)

-If the serial data stream is MAVLink then it is recommended to set these parameters:
+If the serial data stream is MAVLink then it is recommended to set the respective parameter in the receiver (see below).

-- Tx Ser Link Mode = mavlink
-- Tx Snd RadioStat = off (yes, off!)

-If the serial data stream is not MAVLink, then it is better to set "Tx Ser Link Mode" = "transp.".

 ## mLRS Rx Module Setup